Center-of-Mass Corrections in Associated Particle Imaging: Introduction

-In an API system, neutrons and alpha particles are created in a deuterium-tritium (DT) fusion reaction (DD-API is also possible\cite{vainionpaa2013high}, but we focus on DT reactions in this paper).
-In this reaction, the energies of the neutron and its associated alpha particle, as well as their relative angle of 180 degrees in the center-of-mass (COM) frame, are fixed.
+In an API system, neutrons and alpha particles are created in a deuterium-tritium (DT) fusion reaction (DD-API is also possible\cite{vainionpaa2013high}, but we focus on DT in this article).
+In the DT reaction, the energies of the neutron and its associated alpha particle, as well as their relative angle of \qty{180}{\degree} in the center-of-mass (COM) frame, are fixed.
 By placing a position-sensitive detector into the path of the alpha particle and by also measuring the detection times for the alpha particle and gamma ray, the INS location can be calculated.
-API therefore allows the measurement of elemental distributions in a target region.
+API therefore allows the position-resolved measurement of elemental distributions in a target region.
+A unique advantage of API systems is that due to the position measurement, background gamma rays from other areas can be removed.
+This leads to a highly improved signal-to-noise ratio for the target region.
 Current applications of API include the detection of explosives\cite{carasco2008field}, illicit drugs\cite{fontana2017detection}, special nuclear material\cite{HAUSLADEN2007387}, and diamonds\cite{alexakhin2015detection}.
 We are interested in applying API techniques in an agricultural context.
-Specifically, we see API as an exciting opportunity to provide accurate measurements of carbon distributions in the top \SIrange{30}{50}{\cm} of soil and in the rapid measurement of the carbon content of soil cores.
-INS has previously been used to measure the first \SI{8}{\cm} of soil\cite{kavetskiy2019application}, but API allows us to extend measurements to deeper layers.
+Specifically, we see API as an exciting opportunity to provide accurate measurements of carbon distributions in the top \qtyrange{0}{30}{\cm} of soil and in the rapid measurement of the carbon content of soil cores.
+INS has previously been used to measure the first \qty{8}{\cm} of soil\cite{kavetskiy2019application}, but API allows us to extend measurements to deeper layers and therefore make more accurate estimates of the total carbon in acre-sized fields.
 We are developing an API-based instrument \cite{Unzueta_Mauricio2021-jq} for quantifying and monitoring carbon sequestration in soil \cite{Sanderman2017-rt}.
 Apart from carbon, API also measures distributions of other elements such as iron, aluminum, silicon and oxygen, which can provide helpful information about the soil.

-In this paper, we examine the impact that the DT reaction's COM movement has on the location reconstruction.
-We investigate the variation of the COM movement due to the mixture of beam ions, their energy loss within the titanium target, and the geometry of the experimental setup and we later quantify the resulting errors in the reconstruction.
-Investigations into COM corrections to API systems have been conducted previously\cite{grogan2010development, cates2013investigation}.
-We aim to provide further analysis into the errors introduced by this effect and what factors can impact it.
+While we investigated the COM correction in the context of our API system primarily aimed at carbon-in-soil measurements, the study presented in this article is likely more important for other API applications that require high spatial resolution.